How animal movement influences wildlife-vehicle collision risk: a mathematical framework for range-resident species: Introduction

-Initial attempts to study WVCs theoretically used computer simulations of animal trajectories in which simulated individuals would eventually die when crossing a road \cite{Jaeger2004}.
-These individual-based models addressed WVCs mechanistically, incorporating animal behaviors and vehicle movement into measurements of WVC risk \cite{benard_integration_2024}.
-When properly parameterized, such models can predict species' mortality risk and roadkill hotspots \cite{Hels2001,Gibbs2002,langevelde2005}.
+The development of mechanistic theory has transformed subfields like epidemiology and community ecology, enabling quantitative predictions, extrapolation beyond observed conditions, and rigorous evaluation of management interventions \citep{Hubbell2001, Anderson1991}.
+Road ecology, however, remains dominated by descriptive studies with only a few efforts focusing on developing theory-driven insights \citep{Jaeger2004,borda-de-agua_spatio-temporal_2011,benard_integration_2024}.
+Initial attempts to study WVCs theoretically used computer simulations of animal trajectories in which simulated individuals would eventually die when crossing a road \citep{Jaeger2004}.
+These individual-based models addressed WVCs mechanistically, incorporating animal behaviors and vehicle movement into measurements of WVC risk \citep{benard_integration_2024}.
+When properly parameterized, such models can predict species' mortality risk and roadkill hotspots \citep{Hels2001,Gibbs2002,langevelde2005}.
 However, they rely on complex movement rules that render them mathematically intractable and limit their potential to yield explicit, generalizable relationships between movement parameters and WVC and mortality risk.
-For example, a recent individual-based simulation model identified correlations between road features, short-term animal behavioral responses to roads, and the expected number of WVCs over fixed time intervals \cite{benard_integration_2024}.
+For example, a recent individual-based simulation model identified correlations between road features, short-term animal behavioral responses to roads, and the expected number of WVCs over fixed time intervals \citep{benard_integration_2024}.
 While these results inform about how complex animal behaviors influence WVC risk, they are tied to highly specific scenarios and lack the generalizability needed to develop robust WVC risk estimators that can be informed by animal tracking data.